Autodoc-Technology/net-conn-nats-proxy/README.md

-# Redis-NATS-Proxy
+# net.Conn NATS Proxy

-Redis universal client proxy powered by NATS transport.
+net.Conn client proxy powered by NATS transport.

 ## Description

-This project is a Redis client proxy that uses NATS as a transport layer.
-It is written in Go and uses the `go.mod` for managing dependencies.
+This is a simple net.Conn proxy that forwards all traffic to a NATS server.
+It is designed to be used as a client proxy for a NATS server.
+It is not a full NATS client, but a simple net.Conn proxy.

-## Getting Started
+## Usage

-### Dependencies

-- Go
-- NATS
-- Redis

-### Installing

-- Clone the repository
-- Run `go mod download` to download the necessary dependencies

-### Executing program

-- Look at the example folder
+Look at the `example` directory for a simple example of how to use this package.

-## Help

-Any advise for common problems or issues.